 Melanie Grace is a motherhood photographer who was first drawn to photography through her own desire to capture the ‘fleeting moments’ of her family life.

-Her natural, raw and intimate photos lovingly tell the unique stories of her clients and their children, and, in the process, celebrate the ‘chaos, Calpol and caffeine’ that so often accompanies motherhood and parenthood.
+Her natural, raw and intimate photos lovingly tell the unique stories of her clients and their children as well as celebrating the ‘chaos, Calpol and caffeine’ that so often accompanies parenthood.

 Melanie has also recently begun documenting ‘all parts of motherhood’ through her project ‘100 Days of Motherhood’.
-The project sees Melanie, and her clients, discuss what motherhood means to them, touching on topics including; regaining your identity after becoming a mother and why it’s sometimes necessary to throw the rules of parenting out of the window.
+The project sees Melanie, and her clients, discuss what motherhood means to them.
+They touch on topics such as; regaining your identity after becoming a mother and why it’s sometimes necessary to throw the rules of parenting out of the window.

 We spoke to Melanie Grace, who lives in Cornwall, about what documenting motherhood means to her.